Moniter123/build-cdn/_posts/2018-01-25-stop-using-php-sessions.md

 state.
 Besides, dropping the session as a state storage also has some neat advantages, like being able to share your cart between the desktop and mobile device, etc.

-And if you really don't want to access the database all the time, well, you can still store a lot of stuff in cookies and local storage.
+If you really don't want to access the database all the time, well, you can still store a lot of stuff in cookies and local storage.
 Just be sure to keep the security aspect in mind.

+And if you *really* need locks, make them as granular as possible and make them explicit in your business logic.
+However, it is best to avoid them if possible.
+You can do that by organizing your data structure in a way that makes them unnecessary, as shown in the examples above.

 ## It's not just PHP